Analysis of Hopf solitons as generalized fold maps: Introduction

 \subsection{Acknowledgments}

 Y.N. was supported by JSPS KAKENHI Grant Number JP23K12974.
 Research of I.I.S. and D.H. was supported by the US Department of Energy, Office of Basic Energy Sciences, Division of Materials Sciences and Engineering, under contract DE-SC0019293 with the University of Colorado at Boulder.
-Y.K. was supported by JSPS KAKENHI Grant Numbers 23H05437, 23K20791 and 24K06744.
+Y.K. was supported by JSPS KAKENHI Grant Numbers JP23H05437, JP23K20791 and JP24K06744.
 Authors acknowledge the support and hospitality of the International Institute for Sustainability with Knotted Chiral Meta Matter (WPI-SKCM$^2$) at Hiroshima University, which helped to initiate this collaboration.
+This work was supported by JSPS Program for Forming Japan's Peak Research Universities (J-PEAKS) Grant Number JPJS00420230011.
+Finally, the authors are grateful to the anonymous referee for valuable suggestions.